Estimated reading time: 4 minutes

 The optimization of capacity planning and resource management is a key prerequisite for effective project portfolio management.
-However, Project Management Offices and portfolio management professionals often find it hard to make sure that their organization’s human, technical, and financial resources are utilized in the best possible way.
-Excellence in the management of project resources requires not only a top-notch resource allocation process to ensure that the right capabilities are mobilized to complete the right tasks, but also mechanisms to maximize the utilization rate of all resources across the organization.
+However, PMOs and PM professionals often find it hard to best utilize their organization’s human, technical, and financial resources.
+Excellence in resource management requires not only a top-notch resource allocation process, but also a robust system to maximize their utilization rate.

 What is at stake is no less than the success of your business.
-Effective resource management based on accurate project costing and scheduling will boost productivity, improve customer relationships and satisfaction by making the deliverables more predictable, increase employee engagement, and facilitate hiring decisions.
+Effective resource management should be based on accurate project costing and scheduling.
+This will boost productivity, improve customer relationships and satisfaction via predictability, increase employee engagement, and facilitate hiring decisions.

 While manual determination of resource management optima can prove to be a real headache, project organizations can leverage purpose-made software tools and systems to help facilitate, accelerate, and improve the quality of the process.